Your thoughts and feelings about sex and relationships

-Lots of things affect the way that we think about, feel and experience anything to do with sex, relationships and having children.
+Lots of things affect the way we think about, feel and experience anything to do with sex and relationships.

 your sexual orientation

-Most young people growing up have thoughts and feelings about themselves in terms of sex and sexual attractiveness.
-As they develop personal relationships, some will also start to experiment sexually.
-Some people will already have had some sexual experiences by the time they’re diagnosed with cancer, but others won’t.
+Most young people think about sex and their sexual attractiveness when they are growing up.
+Some people also start to experiment sexually, while others might not.
+Some people will have had sexual experiences before being diagnosed with cancer, but others won’t have.

-It can take a while to adjust to any changes, and you may worry that they’ll affect how attractive you are to others.
-Your feelings about your attractiveness to other people are also likely to be affected by your past experiences.
-Your confidence can be low while you recover from cancer and its treatment.
-This can make it difficult to feel aroused or excited by the thoughts of having sex or beginning a relationship.
-You might find it helpful to talk about your fears and anxieties with someone you trust.
+It can take a while to adjust to any changes to your body.
+You may worry about how attractive you are to others.
+Your self-confidence can be low while you recover from cancer and its treatment.
+How attractive you feel is also likely to be affected by your past experiences.
+You may find it difficult at this time to feel aroused or excited when thinking about sex or relationships.
+It might help to talk about your fears and anxieties with someone you trust.